Skip To Top Navigation Skip To Content Skip To Footer

 New Campus

-The New Campus, located in Lungotevere Raffaele Sanzio 11, has state-of-the-art studios for printmaking, painting, design, and photography.
+The Pavoncello Campus, located in Lungotevere Raffaele Sanzio 11, has state-of-the-art studios for printmaking, painting, design, and photography.
 It is equipped with specialized facilities, including a lighting studio, a darkroom, and a MAC lab with industry-standard software.
 It also houses the Dean of Students and Health and Wellbeing offices, a screening room, and the Melograno coffee shop with indoor and outdoor seating space.
 It will soon house an experimental psychology lab.

 Foresteria Building